Live

 Day A: Mood 5, energy 3, sleep 10 hours, stability 4.
 This person is in the early stages of a depressive episode.
 The oversleeping, low energy, and moderate stability loss point to a downward trend.
 Mood hasn’t crashed yet, but it’s coming.

 Day B: Mood 5, energy 8, sleep 4 hours, stability 2.
 This person is in a dangerous mixed state.
+This is exactly why tracking irritability and other clinical signals matters.
 High energy with low mood and low stability, running on almost no sleep.
 This is the state where impulsive decisions happen.
 Where things get said that can’t be unsaid.
 This person needs intervention.

 Day C: Mood 5, energy 5, sleep 7 hours, stability 7.
 This person is having a perfectly average day.
 Mood is middling but everything else is solid.
 No clinical concern at all.